microsoft/azure-shortcuts-for-java/README.md

 * for the **"Classic" ASM-based APIs**, use a *"my.publishsettings"* file.
 This is the classical Publish-Settings file from Azure.

 * for the **"Resource" ARM-based APIs**, you can use the experimental *"my.authfile"* containing all the inputs needed by the Azure Active Directory authentication and relying on you setting up a service principal for your app.
-Further simplication of the authentication process is an area of active investigation, but for now you can create the file manually, as per the [Authentication](#creating-an-authenticated-client) section.
+Further simplification of the authentication process is an area of active investigation, but for now you can create the file manually, as per the [Authentication](#creating-an-authenticated-client) section.

-## Pre-requisites

-* Java 7+
-* Azure SDK for Java v0.8.0 or higher
-* An Azure subscription

-## Examples

 * [Authentication](#creating-an-authenticated-client)
 * [Virtual Machines](#virtual-machines)